sagecodes/intro-to-sql/README.md

 We're not going to go super deep into joins in this workshop and they can be a bit tricky to understand, so don't worry if you don't quite get it yet!
 Read about and practice them further [here](https://www.w3schools.com/sql/sql_join.asp).

-This of it as essectially joining tables together.
+This of it as essentially joining tables together.
 We're then returning combined table for use to use.

 ```
-SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate, OrderDetails.ProductID, Products.productName, Products.Price
+SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate,
+OrderDetails.ProductID, Products.productName, Products.Price
 FROM Orders
 JOIN Customers ON Orders.CustomerID=Customers.CustomerID
 JOIN OrderDetails ON Orders.OrderID=OrderDetails.OrderID